- College graduate resume examples

 Additional resources for college graduates

-Frequently asked questions about writing a resume as a recent grad
+Frequently asked questions about college grad resumes

 What type of resume should a recent graduate have?